IRS Extends ACA Deadline for Employers to Furnish Forms to Employees and on Good-Faith Transition Relief for 2019

 In general, applicable large employers (ALEs) are employers that had an average of at least 50 full-time employees, including full-time-equivalents, in the preceding calendar year.
 Bear in mind that new employers determine their status using their anticipated employee count and look at their current year data as opposed to their look-back data.

 ALEs must report the health insurance coverage information they offered on a Form 1095-C for each full-time employee.
 These forms are all filed with a transmittal Form 1094-C. Additionally, ALEs that sponsor self-insured health plans report health coverage information for each individual enrolled on a Form 1095-C. This includes the employee, employee’s family members, and non-employees.
 They have the option to report health coverage information for non-employees such as retired employees on a Form 1095-B, which are filed with the transmittal Form 1094-B. Non-ALEs that sponsor self-insured health plans report coverage information on 1095-B, not 1095-C.

 Here are the key points for employers:

 - The due date for furnishing 2019 Form 1095-C is extended from Jan.
 31, 2020, to March 2, 2020.

 - Good-faith transition relief from penalties under sections 6721 and 6722 for incorrect or incomplete information reporting on the returns is extended to the 2019 tax filing year.

 - The provision regarding automatic extensions for filing information returns remains available via Form 8809.

-- There is no relief for failure to file or furnish in a timely manner.
+- There is no relief for employers for failure to file or furnish in a timely manner.